erik-burgess/anyconnect/README.md

 # GSA Cisco AnyConnect Config

-To create a permanent entry for the VPN, copy the below text to /opt/cisco/anyconnect/profile/gsa_cp-gfeotp.xml
+To create a permanent entry for the VPN, copy the below code snippet into /opt/cisco/anyconnect/profile/gsa_cp-gfeotp.xml

 ```
 <?xml version="1.0" encoding="UTF-8"?>